corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-ui.md

 2. Go to the **ISSUE VOUCHER** tab to test the `CreateAndIssueMarsVoucher` flow:

    a.
-Provide voucher description and voucher holder's X500 name.
+Provide voucher description and the voucher holder's X500 name.

    b.
 Click **START FLOW**.

    **Step result:** Voucher ID appears at the top of the page.

 3. Go to the **CREATE TICKET** tab to test the `CreateBoardingTicket` flow.